Cray-HPE/docs-csm/upgrade/1.0/resource_material/common/cephadm-reference.md

 ## CEPHADM
 cephadm is a new function introduced in Ceph Octopus 15.
-It allows for an easier method to install and manager ceph nodes.
+It allows for an easier method to install and manage ceph nodes.

 Common Examples: